-Earlier this month (4 December), the Church of England commemorated the life of Nicholas Ferrar (1592-1637) as a ‘minor festival’.
+Today, the Church of England commemorates the life of Nicholas Ferrar (1592-1637) as a ‘minor festival’.
 Nicholas Ferrar was a scholar and businessman, briefly an MP, and a deacon in the Church of England.
 He was a close friend of the poet and hymn writer, George Herbert.

 In 1626, having lost much of the family fortune in the Virginia Company, he retreated with his family in 1626 to the manor of Little Gidding in Huntingdonshire.
 Soon he began to organise his household (of some thirty people) into a regular life of prayer (based on the Book of Common Prayer), discipline and charitable works in the locality.

 The Ferrar family were of the High-Church party and Royalists.
 King Charles I visited the manor three times, including on 2 May 1646 seeking refuge after the Royalist defeat at the Battle of Naseby.

 Little Gidding attracted much criticism from the Puritans, who denounced the Ferrars as forming a ‘Protestant Nunnery’, insinuating that they were covert papists.
 In fact, the household never lived a formal ‘religious life’ and was not a religious community in the Catholic sense, ie with a Rule, vows and enclosure, but just an extended family seeking to live a disciplined Christian life of prayer, fellowship and service of others.